The subsequent lives of Arab revolutionaries

 This analytical framework will unfold along four intertwined lines of research:

-1. Activist careers and biographical consequences
+1. Activist careers and biographical consequences.

-2. 'Emotional legacies'
+2. 'Emotional legacies'.

-3. Revolutionary interpersonal networks
+3. Revolutionary interpersonal networks.

-4. Revolutionary organizations
+4. Revolutionary organizations.

 Contribution to Literature

-In so doing, it will not only contribute to the literature on social movements, activism, and contentious politics by providing, if not a collective biography, at least a detailed 'mosaic of life stories' of activists from the Global South, but also to the field of comparative politics.
+In so doing, it will not only contribute to the literature on social movements, activism, and contentious politics by providing, if not a collective biography, at least a detailed 'mosaic of life-stories' of activists from the Global South, but also to the field of comparative politics.

 Data and Methodology

-To which it will offer original and empirically grounded data to document the multiple possible social outcomes of revolutionary processes as they unfold in non-democratic contexts.
+To this field, it will offer original and empirically-grounded data to document the multiple possible social outcomes of revolutionary processes as they unfold in non-democratic contexts.
+The project will rely on a multidisciplinary skilled team and devise a diversified qualitative methodological 'toolkit' combining:

-• Life story interviews with life calendars
+• Life story interviews with life calendars.

-• An analysis of digital social networks and internet archives
+• An analysis of digital social networks and internet archives.

-• Ethnographic observations of daily life practices and encounters
+• Ethnographic observations of daily life practices and encounters.

-• Secondary sources
+• Secondary sources.

 Financiële details & Tijdlijn